Gleb Chugunov

 Gleb Sergeevich Chugunov (born 17 December 1999) is an international speedway rider from Russia, who rides on a Polish licence.

+Personal life

+Chugunov is married to Polina Rodionova.

 Speedway career

 Chugunov won a bronze medal at the Speedway World Cup in the 2017 Speedway World Cup.
-The following year the competition was rebranded as the Speedway of Nations and Chugunov has twice been credited with a gold medal for being part of the victorious Russian side in 2018 and 2019.
+The following year, the competition was rebranded as the Speedway of Nations and Chugunov has twice been credited with a gold medal for being part of the victorious Russian side in 2018 and 2019.

-In 2020, he switched his licence and now represents Poland.
+In 2020, Chugunov switched his licence and now represents Poland.
 Chugunov controversially revealed that he married a Polish girl in order to obtain a Polish racing licence.
 The marriage allowed him to race while Russian riders were banned.

-He signed for GKM Grudziądz for the 2023 Polish speedway season.
+Chugunov signed for GKM Grudziądz for the 2023 Polish speedway season.
 After two seasons with Västervik he signed for Indianerna for the 2024 Swedish speedway season.